A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 Choosing someone who fails to understand the mechanics and science of older properties can have disastrous results as specialist skills and materials are required on historic buildings.
 These resist water penetration whilst remaining porous and flexible.
 Moisture is wicked away from buildings ensuring they remain weatherproof, watertight, windproof and dry.

 Natural cement was patented back in 1796 by the Rev. James Barker.
 It's made to the original recipe and has had nothing added and nothing taken away.
 It's vapour open in nature and is simply crushed, kilned and air slaked gault stone.
-It's uncomplicated, breathable, flexible, natural hydraulic cement which is desirable for its long term durability.
-However, it is much softer than Ordinary Portland Cement and its porous nature means it is ideally suited to heritage property as its qualities are the same as NHL.
+It's uncomplicated, breathable, flexible, naturally hydraulic cement which is desirable for its long term durability.
+It is much softer than Ordinary Portland Cement and its porous nature means it is ideally suited to heritage properties.
 Its strength can be increased or decreased depending on the nature of the work and the environment.

 I always try and preserve the external fabric of a building and somtimes use specialist products such as Lithomex.

-It's a favourite as it allows for complex sensitive repairs to intricate brick and stonework.
+Lithomex is a favourite as it allows for complex repairs to intricate brick and stonework.

-I also do lime plastering but these days tend to focus more on insulating lime plaster.
-It's exactly the same as traditional haired lime plaster but some of the sand is swapped out for materials such as hemp, perlite and/or pumic.
-It doesn't have to be expensive and the thermal additions enable thick layers of plaster to be applied without the need for PIR board such as Celotex, Kingspan and insulating plasterboard.
+I also do lime plastering and tend to focus a lot on insulating lime plasters.
+These are exactly the same as traditional haired lime plasters but some of the sand is swapped out for materials such as hemp, perlite and/or pumic.
+It doesn't have to be expensive and the thermal additions enable thick layers of plaster to be applied without the need for PIR boards such as Celotex, Kingspan and insulating plasterboard.

 Below: ground pummice for insulating plaster.